oaao/vomitchat/README.md

 # vomitchat

-chat app redux; introduction to Vue
+A Vue-based chat app which employs CometChat and its JavaScript SDK.